 MedlinePlus site for Back Pain provides links to resources for back pain (backache).
 Information on imaging tests for back pain, effect of opioid medications and taking narcotics, how to avoid addiction to pain killers, spinal fusion, minimally invasive spinal surgery, back surgery, back pain at work (by Mayo Clinic), links to videos; more

-List of non-surgical alternatives to alleviate back pain, along with a statement of how good the evidence is to prove that the treatment works.
-Guidelines by the American College of Physicians and American Pain Society for NIH’s National Center for Complementary and Integrative Health.
-Updated 2015
+NIH provides 9 Things To Know About Chronic Low-Back Pain and options to help manage it.
+List of non-surgical alternatives to alleviate back pain, along with statements of how effective the treatments are.
+Written by NIH’s National Center for Complementary and Integrative Health.
+Updated March 2023